mobeets/midi2video/README.md

 * Loop video: `--loop`
 * Midi note to quit: `--quitnote 50`

+__How it works: midi2video2__:

+Running `python midi2video2.py` arranges clips in a grid, and plays each clip as long as the corresponding midi note is being played.
+Audio is not an option here.

+Options:

+* Size of each video: `--size 150`
+* Midi note to quit: `--quitnote 50`
+* Mapfile for specifying video rotation and pad order: `--mapfile video_map.yml`

 __Install requirements__: `pip install -r requirements.txt`

-__Extras__: `midi2video2.py` arranges clips in a grid, and each clip is played as long as the corresponding midi note is being played.
-However, audio is not an option here.